chef-boneyard/chef-web-docs-2016/step_manage_webui/step_manage_webui_policy_client_permissions_view.rst

 ..
 This is an included how-to.

-To view permissions for an environment object:
+To view permissions for a client object:

 #.
 Open |webui|.
 #.
 Click |webui policy|.